notch8/bamboo/README.md

     blacklabelops/postgres
 ~~~~

-> Confluence will start after postgres is available!
+> Bamboo will start after postgres is available!

-# Confluence Configuration Properties
+# Bamboo Configuration Properties

-You can specify configuration entries for the Confluence configuration file `confluence.cfg.xml`.
+You can specify configuration entries for the Bamboo configuration file `bamboo.cfg.xml`.
 The entries will be added or
-updated after the configuration file is available, e.g. after confluence installation.
+updated after the configuration file is available, e.g. after bamboo installation.
 You can specify those entries with
 enumerated environment variables, they will be executed at each container restart.

 Environment Variables:

-* `CONFLUENCE_CONFIG_PROPERTY`: The name of each configuration property.
+* `BAMBOO_CONFIG_PROPERTY`: The name of each configuration property.
-* `CONFLUENCE_CONFIG_VALUE`: The value for each configuration property.
+* `BAMBOO_CONFIG_VALUE`: The value for each configuration property.

 Example:

 * Setting property `synchrony.btf` to `true`
-* Adding property `confluence.webapp.context.path` to `/confluence`
+* Adding property `bamboo.webapp.context.path` to `/bamboo`

 ~~~~
 $ docker run -d -p 80:8090 \
-    --name confluence \
+    --name bamboo \
-    -e "CONFLUENCE_CONFIG_PROPERTY1=synchrony.btf" \
+    -e "BAMBOO_CONFIG_PROPERTY1=synchrony.btf" \
-    -e "CONFLUENCE_CONFIG_VALUE1=true" \
+    -e "BAMBOO_CONFIG_VALUE1=true" \
-    -e "CONFLUENCE_CONFIG_PROPERTY2=confluence.webapp.context.path" \
+    -e "BAMBOO_CONFIG_PROPERTY2=bamboo.webapp.context.path" \
-    -e "CONFLUENCE_CONFIG_VALUE2=/confluence" \
+    -e "BAMBOO_CONFIG_VALUE2=/bamboo" \
-    blacklabelops/confluence
+    blacklabelops/bamboo
 ~~~~

 > Each environment variable must be enumerated with a postfix number, starting with 1!

-Note: When starting Confluence the first time there will be no configuration file `confluence.cfg.xml`.
+Note: When starting Bamboo the first time there will be no configuration file `bamboo.cfg.xml`.
 You will
-have to restart your container `docker restart confluence` then your settings will take effect.
+have to restart your container `docker restart bamboo` then your settings will take effect.

 Note: Settings will be adjusted at each container restart.
-There are properties that can be changed inside Confluence.
+There are properties that can be changed inside Bamboo.
 You may not want to overwrite your application setting at each restart.

 # Proxy Configuration

-You can specify your proxy host and proxy port with the environment variables CONFLUENCE_PROXY_NAME and CONFLUENCE_PROXY_PORT.
+You can specify your proxy host and proxy port with the environment variables BAMBOO_PROXY_NAME and BAMBOO_PROXY_PORT.
 The value will be set inside the Atlassian server.xml at startup!

-When you use https then you also have to include the environment variable CONFLUENCE_PROXY_SCHEME.
+When you use https then you also have to include the environment variable BAMBOO_PROXY_SCHEME.

 Example HTTPS: